John M. O'Connor: Attorney General of Oklahoma

 On July 23, 2021, following the resignation of Michael J. Hunter, Governor Kevin Stitt appointed O’Connor as the 19th attorney general of Oklahoma.

-O'Connor emphasized in his first statement as Attorney General of Oklahoma that he would ask the Supreme Court of the United States to overturn the McGirt v.
+O'Connor emphasized in his first statement as Attorney General of Oklahoma that he would ask the Supreme Court of the United States to overturn McGirt v.
 Oklahoma.
-An initial request by the state to overturn McGirt was withdrawn after a lower-court decision, but O'Connor has said he will continue to file other cases seeking to overturn McGirt.
+An initial request by the state to overturn McGirt was withdrawn after a lower-court decision, but O'Connor has said he would continue to file other cases seeking to overturn it.

-O'Connor joined an amicus brief in July 2021 by Republican attorneys general in the Dobbs v.
-Jackson Women's Health Organization case before the U.S. Supreme Court.
+O'Connor joined an amicus brief in July 2021 by Republican attorneys general in Dobbs v.
+Jackson Women's Health Organization before the U.S. Supreme Court.
 The amicus brief asked the Court to overturn Roe v.
 Wade and Planned Parenthood v.
 Casey.
 O'Connor stated "The time has come to return the question of abortion to where it belongs- with the states."

-O'Connor joined the bipartisan coalition of attorneys general demanding that the Federal Trade Commission to enact a national rule targeting impersonation scams.
+O'Connor joined the bipartisan coalition of attorneys general demanding that the Federal Trade Commission enact a national rule targeting impersonation scams.

 O'Connor favors the death penalty and has voiced his intent to resume executions in Oklahoma.
 In late August 2021, O'Connor requested the Oklahoma Court of Criminal Appeals to set the execution date for seven death-row inmates.
-The death penalty had not been used in Oklahoma since the botched execution of Clayton Lockett and Charles Warner.
+The death penalty had not been used in Oklahoma since the botched executions of Clayton Lockett and Charles Warner.

 O'Connor has spoken about the need to stop the black market cannabis industry in Oklahoma, where cannabis may be legally used for medical purposes.

 O'Connor sued the federal government over COVID-19 vaccine requirements for members of the Oklahoma National Guard.